The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 Water Filter: A sieve for particles in the water that effectively removes bacteria, protozoa, microplastics, sediment, and other particulate matter.

-Water Purifier: A system using ultraviolet light or chemicals to inactivate all three classes of microbes: protozoa, bacteria, and viruses.
+Water Purifier: A system using filtration, ultraviolet light, or chemicals to remove or inactivate all three classes of microbes: protozoa, bacteria, and viruses.
+Filter purifiers additionally remove microplastics, sediment, and other particulate matter.

-Sodium Dichloroisocyanurate: A colorless, water-soluble chemical comprising sodium, chlorine, carbon, nitrogen, oxygen, and hydrogen.
-It is a disinfectant and the active ingredient in Aquatabs 8.5mg Tablets X30.
-It is effective against the giardia parasite but not cryptosporidium.
+Sodium Dichloroisocyanurate: A colorless, water-soluble chemical comprised of sodium, chlorine, carbon, nitrogen, oxygen, and hydrogen.
+It is a disinfectant and the active ingredient in Aquatabs 49mg Tablets.
+It is effective against the Giardia parasite but not Cryptosporidium.

 Bacteria: Microscopic single-celled organisms found almost everywhere.
 While bacteria are vital to the planet’s ecosystems, certain types are harmful or deadly to humans.
-Escherichia coli (E. coli), Campylobacter jejuni, and Salmonella are some harmful bacteria found in water.
+Escherichia coli (E. coli), Campylobacter jejuni, and Salmonella are harmful bacteria that can be found in water.

 Protozoa: Single-celled organisms that can be free-living or parasitic and exist in most habitats worldwide.
 Giardia lamblia and Cryptosporidium are two parasitic protozoa found in water that can harm humans.

-Virus: Waterborne viruses that infect humans come from human and animal feces in the water.
+Virus: Waterborne viruses that infect humans often come from human and animal feces in the water.
 The two most common waterborne viruses in North America are the rotavirus and the norovirus, which cause fever, vomiting, and diarrhea and are relatively rare in backcountry waters.
-In other parts of the world, other types of viruses may be more common in backcountry waters.
+In other parts of the world, other types of viruses may be more common in the water.

 Cryptosporidium: A microscopic parasite found in water that causes the diarrheal disease cryptosporidiosis.
 Due to its outer shell, “crypto” can survive for long periods outside a host body and tolerate chlorine disinfection.

-How to Choose: A Buyer’s Guide for Trail Running Water Purification
+How to Choose a Water Filter for Trail Running

 Water Purification: Filtering Versus Purification